Vaginal birth after C-section

 Keep in mind, you can try for a VBAC, but you may still need a C-section.

 Chestnut DH.
 Trial of labor and vaginal birth after cesarean delivery.
 In: Chestnut DH, Wong CA, Tsen LC, et al, eds.
 Chestnut's Obstetric Anesthesia: Principles and Practice.
-5th ed.
-Elsevier Saunders; 2014:chap 19.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 19.

 Landon MB, Grobman WA.
 Vaginal birth after cesarean delivery.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 20.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 20.

 Reviewed by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.